raymondEhlers/OVERWATCH/README.md

 **OVERWATCH**: **O**nline **V**isualization of **E**merging t**R**ends and **W**eb **A**ccessible de**T**ector **C**onditions using the **H**LT.

 This project encompasses functionality to handle everything from initial processing of files received from the HLT to a dynamic website providing basic QA functionality and everything in between.
-While this project was created for the purposes of EMCal real time monitoring, it can provide this functionality to any detector which utilizes the HLT by modifying only a few lines of code ([see blow](#adding-a-detector)).
+While this project was created for the purposes of EMCal real time monitoring, it can provide this functionality to any detector which utilizes the HLT by modifying only a few lines of code ([see below](#adding-a-detector)).
 It is highly configurable, allowing the user wide freedom to look at the data in nearly any way that can be imagined.

 ## Introduction